voostindie/markdown-curator/adrs/0001 Java as the main programming language.md

 #### Pros

 - Go compiles to a single binary, for easy deployment.
-No extras needed.
+No runtimes needed.
 - It's cross-platform, so I can deliver binaries for macOS, Windows and Linux easily.

 #### Cons